openharmony/docs/en/application-dev/reference/apis/js-apis-i18n.md

 isWeekend(date?: Date): boolean

-Checks whether the specified date in this **Calendar** object is a weekend.
+Checks whether a given date is a weekend in the calendar.

 **System capability**: SystemCapability.Global.I18n